 University of New Hampshire

-The University of New Hampshire awards the Bachelor of Science in Nursing (BSN) to students who successfully complete the four year program.
-Nursing curriculum includes core nursing coursework, electives, labs, and practicums that provide students with valuable real world experience.
+The University of New Hampshire awards the Bachelor of Science in Nursing (BSN) to students who successfully complete the four-year program.
+Nursing curriculum includes core nursing coursework, electives, labs, and practicums that provide students with valuable real-world experience.
 Beginning the sophomore year, nursing students will take such courses as diseases and drugs, clinical integration, health assessment and nursing fundamentals, child health nursing, and clinical judgment in complex illnesses.
 Students who maintain a 3.75 GPA in nursing courses are eligible to take nursing honors courses.
 Current registered nurses, who already hold an associate’s degree in nursing, may want to opt for the RN to BSN program.

-Master’s in Nursing Programs in New Hampshire
+Master’s in Nursing Programs

 Franklin Pierce University

 Franklin Pierce University confers the Master of Science in Nursing Education and the Master of Science in Nursing Leadership.
-The program generally takes two years to complete, with students taking two classes at a time, on a full time basis.
-Part time study is permitted.
+The program generally takes two years to complete, with students taking two classes at a time, on a full-time basis.
+Part-time study is permitted.
 Students can fulfill degree requirements in a hybrid format with online classes and in the classroom at the Manchester, Lebanon, and Portsmouth campuses.
 The nursing department also features an RN to MSN program and a separate MSN program for students who have a bachelor’s degree in a field other than nursing.

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/